ODAS: Open embeddeD Audition System: Conclusion

 This paper introduces ODAS, the Open embeddeD Audition System framework, explaining its strategies for real-time and embedded processing, and demonstrates how it can be used for various applications, including robot audition, drone localization and voice assistants.
 ODAS' strategies to reduce computational load, consist of: 1) partial cross-correlation computations using the microphone directivity model, 2) DOA search on coarse and fine unit spheres, 3) search on a half sphere when all microphones lie on the same 2-D plane, 4) tracking active sound sources with Kalman filters and 5) beamforming with subarrays using simple microphone directivity models.
 In addition to use cases found in the literature, ODAS source code has been accessed more than 55,000 times, which suggests that there is a need for a framework for robot audition that can run on embedded computing systems.
 ODAS can also be part of the solution for edge-computing for voice recognition to avoid cloud computing and preserve privacy.

+While ODAS performs well in quiet or moderately noisy environments, its robustness should be improved for more challenging environments (noisy conditions, strong reflections, important ego-noise, etc.).
 In future work, additional functionalities will be added to ODAS, including new algorithms that rely on deep learning based methods, as machine learning has became a powerful tool when combined with digital signal processing for sound source localization \cite{chakrabarty2019multi}, speech enhancement \cite{valin2018hybrid,valin2020perceptually} and sound source classification \cite{ford2019deep,grondin2019sound}.
 Additional beamforming methods could also be implemented, including Minimum Variance Distortionless Response (MVDR) beamformer \cite{habets2009new}, and generalized eigenvalue (GEV) beamforming \cite{heymann2015blstm,grondin2020gev}, as these approaches are particularly suited for preprocessing before automatic speech recognition.
+ODAS would also benefit from ego-noise suppression algorithms to mitigate the impact of motor noise while doing sound source localization, tracking and separation.